 - Tokenization.
 Some processors will do this for you automatically.
-It’s more secure than encryption since it scrambles sensitive data and can only be “decrypted” if the other party has a secret tokenization key is the only way to decrypt the information.
+It’s more secure than encryption since it scrambles sensitive data.
+A secret tokenization key is the only way to decrypt the information.

 - Incorporate Verification Tools.
 These predict any suspicious activity, such as an unusually large purchase.